raheemlawal/chef/README.md

 ## Usage

-Clone repo to use locally
+Clone repo to use locally.

 ## 📝 Notes

-Create env
+Create env.